3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The `<volumedata>` element can contain up to one `<composite>` child element, up to one `<color>` element, and up to 2^31-1 of `<property>` elements.

-The child elements modify the enclosing `<shape>` by specifying color, material composition and other arbitrary properties of the `<shape>` object.
+The child elements modify the enclosing Shape by specifying color, material composition and other arbitrary properties of the Shape object.

 To rationalize how this specification modifies the definition of geometry within a 3MF model, the concept of a "clipping surface" of a mesh with a `<volumedata>` element is introduced.
-The clipping surface is defined by the surface of the enclosing `<shape>` element.
+The clipping surface is defined by the surface of the enclosing Shape.
 This implicitly takes into account any geometry defined by e.g. the beamlattices specification.

 This clipping surface trims any volumetric data defined therein.
 Any data outside the clipping surface MUST be ignored.
 The geometry that should be printed is defined by the interior of the clipping surface.